Programme

 Session 6 - Artificial Intelligence in Meeting Biomedical and Societal Challenges

-In this session, speakers will explore these pivotal issues, providing insights into the evolving role of AI in different fields and their combined future impact on global health and society.
+role of AI in different fields and their combined future impact on global health and society.

 Session Chair